scribbleware/scribbleware.github.io/README.md

 #### Fujitsu Computer Products of America

 I provided technical support for hard drives and later designed the UI for the tech support team's case management software, followed by technical writing web content for hard drive specifications.
-I had a lovely manager, who rewarded my hard work and supported me more than anywone I've ever worked for.
+I had a lovely manager, who rewarded my hard work and supported me more than anyone I've ever worked for.

 #### Earlier work